RELEASE: Cities Need to Focus on Equitable Access to Core Services to Achieve Economic Prosperity and Environmental Sustainability

 The challenges of urban growth are remarkably different today.
 The world’s urban population is expected to increase by 2.5 billion people by 2050, with more than 90 percent of that increase occurring in Asia and Africa.

-WRI’s research identifies four key challenges that cities need to address:
+WRI’s research identifies four key challenges to achieve sustainable cities:

 “Urbanization presents a challenge, but also offers an opportunity to find new ways of planning, building and governing cities.
 For many rapidly urbanizing cities, the challenge is to deliver quality core services that are affordable, reach more people and are less resource-intensive than traditional solutions,” said Victoria A. Beard, Director of Research, WRI Ross Center for Sustainable Cities and lead author of the report.
 “The World Resources Report takes equitable access to services as its entry point.
 We examine if equitable access to core services is the key to unlocking economic growth and environmental sustainability in cities.”